 Austin demonstrated incredible resilience, work ethic, and commitment to excellence.
 The committee appreciated Austin’s desire to “pay forward” investments others have made in his life by mentoring and encouraging younger students through Rainier Athletes.

 Daniel’s steady determination, academic excellence, and desire to honor those in his community (whether his family or peers at school) set him apart from other applicants.
 The committee could see Daniel’s joy when discussing teaching and appreciated his introspective approach to life.

 If you have any questions you can email us at SammamishX@gmail.com.
 Thank you.

-Here are some of the scholarship committee members touring the brand new gym at Sammamish Highs School.
+And here are some of the scholarship committee members touring the gym at Sammamish High School.
 Pictured from left Daniel Blau, Alex Lofton and Becca Miller.